krakjoe/trace/README.md

   * Make translation of instruction make sense
   * Don't rely on executor globals
   * Make default handler implement callgrind
-  * Make usable API for implementors of tracing tools
+  * Make usable API for implementors of tracing tools (started)
   * Research Windows (no ideas, pull in a windows person probably)
   * Research Mac (no ideas)
-  * Improve command line options (depth, frequency - both fixed currently)